nirmaljp6/nirmaljp6.github.io/_pages/research.md

 ## 5. Data-driven reduced order modeling of fluid flows
 Traditional ROM approaches cannot be expected to efficiently provide good approximations in the case where the solutions are dominated by strong shocks or discontinuities whose spatial orientations and positions are strongly parameter dependent.
-To tackle this problem, we developed a model order reduction method where transformation of a linear subspace is performed by transporting few selected snapshots in parameter space based on precomputed transport velocities.
+To tackle this problem, we developed a model order reduction method where nonlinear transformation of a linear subspace is performed by transporting few selected snapshots in parameter space based on precomputed transport velocities.
 We demonstrated the accuracy and computational efficiency of our approach on many representative flow problems such as a supersonic two-dimensional flow over a forward facing step resulting in multiple shock interactions and reflections and a multi-parametric combustion problem.
-Further details about this work can be found [[here]](https://onlinelibrary.wiley.com/doi/full/10.1002/nme.5998).
+More details about this work can be found [[here]](https://onlinelibrary.wiley.com/doi/full/10.1002/nme.5998).
 {: style="text-align: justify;"}
 <center><p float="center">
   <img src="/assets/images/step.png" width="50%" /> &nbsp; &nbsp; &nbsp; &nbsp;